Nyeru/Password-Manager/README.md

 5. Listing all records
 6. Exiting

+**If the master password is forgotten or lost, there is no salvaging it.
+Delete the vault.enc or/and the salt.bin and rerun the script to set up a new master password.**

 # Phase 1: CLI Password Manager
 Functional Requirements
    - Each record is identified by the site (Unique Identifier)